malte/MTK-Munich/src/pages/about.md

 title: "About"
 ---

-## About me

-I used to teach tcc (tai chi chuan) in Berlin for a few years.
-Now, that i live in Munich, i want to share my art.
-Not only because i enjoy teaching the things that i have learned, but also because this style or even something similar (as far as i know) is not taught elsewhere in munich; and i firmly believe in its immense value.

-My tcc journey started in 2012, not having any idea about what tai chi might be.
-I was just looking for a soft movement to help healing a shoulder injury.
-The closest school to my home in Berlin Neukölln was lead by …

 ## Alex Tschöpe

-who – for the first years – was my only teacher.
-The shoulder problems were quickly resolved and forgotten.
-But now i was intrugued by this weird sport? meditation? martial art?
-After a while i started to join the seminars, where i got introduced to his teacher,
+My Tai Chi Journey started 2012 in Berlin Neukölln in Alex school.
+He soon encoured me (and the other students) to join the seminars with his teacher, Fernando Chedel, so we could experience first hand ,what tai chi was really all about.
+After earning some grades, i also started teaching begginner classes.

 ## Fernando Chedel

-He is the lineage Holder of the Ma Tsun Kuen Style.
-With the years, listening to and experiencing the teachings from Fernando, it dawned on me that this practice is far more than just physical exercise, it's a "philosophy that can only be understood through the body", quoted from
+Fernando is the lineage holder of Ma Tsun Kuen Tai Chi Chuan and teaches students mostly in europe and south america.
+The teachings from Fernando revealed soon, that this practice is even more than this _magic_ art, it's a "philosophy that can only be understood through the body", which is quoted from

 ## Ma Tsun Kuen

-a chinese general, who learned tai chi chuan from a captured taoist monk, and later had to escape the communists during the cultural revolution.
+a former chinese general and Fernandos teacher, who learned tai chi chuan from a captured taoist monk, and later had to escape the communists during the cultural revolution.
 He exiled to argentina, where Fernando became his student and later his successor.
-Ma Tsun Kuen also was said to be friends with
+Ma Tsun Kuen also was said to be friends with the famous

-## Zheng Manqing
+<h2> <a href="https://en.wikipedia.org/wiki/Cheng_Man-ch%27ing" target="_blank">-> Zheng Manqing</a></h2>

-, who brought Tai Chi Chuan to the West in '64 , when he moved from Taiwan to New York.
-Amongst other things, he famously said:
+who brought Tai Chi Chuan to the West in '64, when he moved from Taiwan to New York.

-> Invest in loss